alexdoshii/doshii-code-challenge-semirix/README.md

 ## Code Tests

-A Doshii staff member will assign two of the tests located in this repo to you.
+Please complete the code tests `1_Efficiency` and `2_PoD`.
 Generally the idea is to modify the code so that the tests pass.
 Greater detail as to what is expected is located in each test subdirectory.
-Please contact <a href="mailto:info@dohsii.io">Jimmy</a> if the two tests have not been assigned.

 ## Questionnaire

 Please answer the questions provided in the file `questionairre/README.md`

-## A Super Small Web App
+## A Small Web Application

-Doshii recently released a Rewards section of the API.
-Create a simple CRUD application with a Rewards theme using the following technologies
+Create a simple application for member rewards.

+Endpoints and logic should be created for:
+- Creating a member and reward
+- Associate a reward to a member
+- Retrieve a member and their rewards
+- Delete a member and reward

+#### Please complete using the following technologies
 - NodeJS (ES6)
-- An SQL flavour
+- Any SQL flavour

-As part of your solution please specify any:
+#### As part of your solution please specify any:
  - Software requirements
  - Installation instructions
  - Assumptions made about the requirements of the task
  - Anything you believe is important but out of scope or unnecessary

-We value:
+#### We value
  - Good application design
  - Clear and readable code
  - Tests and testable code